-Here is a complete Coonoor Travel Guide, covering everything from Places to Visit in Coonoor to What to Pack for Coonoor.
+Here is a complete Coonoor Travel Guide for Family, covering everything from Places to Visit in Coonoor to What to Pack for Coonoor to plan your ultimate Coonoor family trip.

 Coonoor, with its sprawling tea plantations and panoramic valleys, is the second most visited tourist place in the Nilgiris, after Ooty.
 Coonoor is just 17 kilometers from Ooty and is popular as a weekend getaway on its own terms or it can be clubbed with an Ooty tour.

-The most important places to visit are easily accessible by road and can be covered in one or two days’ time.
+The most important places to visit in Conoor with family are easily accessible by road and can be covered in one or two days’ time.

 Sim’s Park